Jean-PhilippeD/gladys-snips/README.md

 ## Support

 For english support, just fork Gladys application in Snips console and create your own english sentences and don't forget to set your language assistant.

-Be carefull when forking Gladys application because, as Jeedom did, we could have a lot of Gladys application in the console and I think it's not good for understanding